stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 **Be very careful and do this at your OWN RISK!**

-This step is not necessary and can be recommended only for hardcore gamers with experience building own rigs.
-Razer already using very good thermal paste so re-paste thermal paste is not very useful until liquid metal will be used.
-And Grizzly Conductonaut Thermal Grease Paste maybe the best one.
-Read more about liquid metal thermal paste and all issues he can cause before make decision and go forward.
+This step is not necessary and can be recommended only for hardcore gamers with experience of building their own rigs.
+Razer is already using very good thermal paste, so re-pasting thermal paste is not very useful until liquid metal is used.
+The Grizzly Conductonaut Thermal Grease Paste may be the best one.
+Read more about liquid metal thermal paste and all the issues it can cause before making the decision to proceed.

 **Useful information**